-Unless Congress acts, the Export-Import Bank’s lending authority will expire June 30.
-Tea Party Republicans, who want to limit government intervention in the free market, say the bank provides a form of corporate welfare.
-Some airlines, including Delta, say the bank’s loan guarantees for Boeing jets unfairly subsidize its international competitors.
-Congress is now considering four bills that would reauthorize the lender with some reforms.
-But Republican Representative Jeb Hensarling, head of the House committee that oversees the bank, is still calling for its abolition.
+Congress let the Export-Import Bank’s lending authority expire on June 30.
+Tea Party Republicans, who want to limit government intervention in the free market, said the bank provided a form of corporate welfare.
+Some airlines, including Delta, said the bank’s loan guarantees for Boeing jets unfairly subsidized rival international airlines.
+Congress had considered four bills that would have reauthorized the lender with some reforms.
+But Republican Representative Jeb Hensarling, head of the House committee that oversees the bank, called for its abolition.
 The bank does not die immediately; it will complete making loans that were already under way and collect outstanding loans.
 Proponents still hope to reauthorize Ex-Im in the fall.

-The Export-Import Bank says it backed $27.5 billion in exports in fiscal 2014 — somewhat less than 2 percent of the U.S. total — and supported 164,000 American jobs.
-And Ex-Im notes that it makes money for the government, sending more than $674 million in profits to the U.S. Treasury in fiscal 2014, though this was about 36 percent less than the previous year.
-In May, the U.S. Chamber of Commerce began a national ad campaign in favor of the bank, arguing that without it, jobs might be lost to competitors in China or Russia.
-While the bank says its default rate since 1934 is less than 1 percent, opponents say Ex-Im loans could be vulnerable in a downturn, leaving taxpayers stuck with the bill.
-House Majority Leader Kevin McCarthy says the current low-interest rates make it a good time to start phasing out the institution.
-Hensarling says he’s worried about “corruption” at Ex-Im, after a former bank employee pleaded guilty to accepting over $78,000 in bribes between 2006 and 2013.
-While about 90 percent of Ex-Im’s deals help U.S. small businesses, an analysis by Veronique de Rugy, a bank critic at George Mason University, found that Boeing benefited from about 30 percent of the bank’s authorizations in 2013.
+The Export-Import Bank said it backed $27.5 billion in exports in fiscal 2014 — somewhat less than 2 percent of the U.S. total — and supported 164,000 American jobs.
+And Ex-Im noted that it made money for the government, sending more than $674 million in profits to the U.S. Treasury in fiscal 2014, though this was about 36 percent less than the previous year.
+The U.S. Chamber of Commerce ran a national ad campaign in favor of the bank, arguing that without it, jobs might be lost to competitors in China or Russia.
+While the bank said its default rate since 1934 was less than 1 percent, opponents said Ex-Im loans could be vulnerable in a downturn, leaving taxpayers stuck with the bill.
+House Majority Leader Kevin McCarthy said the current low interest rates make it a good time to start phasing out the institution.
+Hensarling said he was worried about “corruption” at Ex-Im, after a former bank employee pleaded guilty to accepting over $78,000 in bribes from 2006 through 2013.
+While about 90 percent of Ex-Im’s deals helped U.S. small businesses, an analysis by Veronique de Rugy, a bank critic at George Mason University, found that Boeing benefited from about 30 percent of the bank’s transactions in 2013.

 The Reference Shelf